-We face various legal and operational risks and uncertainties associated with being based in and having our operations primarily in China and the evolving PRC laws and regulations.
-The PRC government has complex regulatory requirements on the ability of a Chinabased company, like us, to conduct its business, accept foreign investments or be listed on United States or other foreign exchange outside of China.
-For example, we face risks associated with regulatory approvals on offerings that are conducted overseas by and foreign investment in China-based issuers, the use of the Consolidated Affiliated Entities, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy.
-The PRC government may also influence our operations as the government deems appropriate to advance regulatory and societal goals and policy positions.
-The PRC government has also promulgated certain regulations and rules to exert more oversight and control over offerings and listings that are conducted overseas and/or foreign investment in China-based issuers.
-Any such action could result in a material adverse change in our operations and the value of our securities, limit or hinder our ability to offer or continue to offer securities to investors.
+We face various legal and operational risks and uncertainties associated with the countries or regions where we are based in and having our operations, as well as the laws and regulations envoled, such as China, Hong Kong, Cayman Islands, and the United States.
+There exist complex regulatory requirements on the ability of a China-based company, like us, to conduct its business, accept foreign investments or be listed on the exchanges of the United States or other foreign exchange outside of China.
+For example, we need to be compliant with regulatory requirements in relation to regulatory approvals on offerings that are conducted overseas by and foreign investment in China-based issuers, the use of the Consolidated Affiliated Entities, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy.
+Operations may also be influenced as the government deems appropriate to advance regulatory and societal goals and policy positions.
+In recent years, the PRC government haspromulgated certain regulations and rules to exert more oversight over offerings and listings that are conducted overseas and/or foreign investment in China-based issuers.
 Furthermore, implementation of industry-wide regulations directly targeting our operations could cause the value of our securities to significantly decline.
 For a detailed description of the related risks, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-The approval of or filing with the CSRC or other PRC government authorities may be required under PRC law in connection with our issuance of securities overseas, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing" and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC governmental authorities' complex regulatory requirements on offerings conducted overseas by, and foreign investment in, China-based issuers could limit or hinder our ability to offer or continue to offer securities to investors and result in a material adverse change in our operations and the value of our ADSs."

-Additionally, uncertainties with respect to the PRC legal system, including risks and uncertainties regarding the enforcement of laws, and quickly evolving policies, laws and regulations in China, could adversely affect us.
+Additionally, as the case in other civil law jurisdictions, risks and uncertainties regarding the enforcement of laws, and quickly evolving policies, laws and regulations in China, could adversely affect us.
 The PRC legal system is a civil law system based on written statutes.
 Prior court decisions may be cited for reference but have limited precedential value.
 Because certain recently enacted laws, rules and regulations are relatively new, and because of the limited number of published decisions and the nonbinding nature of these decisions, the interpretation and enforcement of these laws, rules and regulations involve uncertainties.
 Therefore, it is possible that our existing operations may be found not to be in full compliance with relevant laws and regulations in the future.
-Furthermore, the PRC legal system is based in part on government policies, some of which are not published or not on a timely basis.
-As a result, we may not be aware of our potential violation of these policies and rules.
+Furthermore, some of the government policies are not published or not on a timely basis andwe may not be aware of our potential violation of these policies and rules as the result.
 For a detailed description of the related risks, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC governmental authorities' complex regulatory requirements on offerings conducted overseas by, and foreign investment in, China-based issuers could limit or hinder our ability to offer or continue to offer securities to investors and result in a material adverse change in our operations and the value of our ADSs."